ADMehta/floqast-staff-qa/README.md

 This project is for assessment purposes only and not licensed for production use.
 ```
 ---
- I  also added a video recording section to visually show the test run and Allure report
+Also added a video recording section to visually show the hiring manager the test run and Allure report